kaisdukes/kaisdukes/README.md

 # Neurons!

-A couple of educational articles I've written recently on the history of the math behind neural networks:
+Here are a couple of educational articles I've written recently on the history of the math behind neural networks:

 * [McCulloch-Pitts: The First Computational Neuron](https://github.com/kaisdukes/mcculloch-pitts-neuron)
 * [The History of Neural Networks Part 2: Rosenblatt's Perceptron](https://github.com/kaisdukes/rosenblatt-perceptron)